 Loose cork: If the cork is moving around the neck of the bottle, other types of openers may push it down into the wine.
 A waiter’s corkscrew inserted at an angle can give you more control over it.

 Wax seal over cork: Some wine-opener kits come with special stainless-steel wax removers.
 But if you’re struggling to cut or chip away at the wax, you can always just stick your corkscrew through the wax and pretend it’s not there.
-First, use a waiter’s corkscrew (not an Ah-So or lever-pull style), preferably one that isn’t coated with Teflon, which the wax will do a real number on.
+First, use a waiter’s corkscrew (not an Ah-So or lever-pull style), preferably one that isn’t coated with Teflon, on which the wax will do a real number.
 Estimate where the center of the cork is, put in your corkscrew, and before you make the final tug to get the cork out, brush off any stray bits of wax so they don’t fall into the bottle.